-The market for lower-rated debt issues generally is thinner and less active than that for higher quality securities, which may limit the Fund's ability to sell such securities at fair value in response to changes in the economy or financial markets.
-Adverse publicity and investor perceptions, whether based on fundamental analysis, may also decrease the values and liquidity of lower-rated securities, especially in a thinly traded market.
-Changes by recognized rating services in their rating of a fixed-income security may affect the value of these investments.
-The Fund will not necessarily dispose of a security when its rating is reduced below its rating at the time of purchase.
-However, the Adviser will monitor the investment to determine whether continued investment in the security will assist in meeting the Fund's investment objective.
+The market for lower-rated debt issues generally is thinner or less active than that for higher quality securities, which may limit a Fund's ability to sell such securities at fair value in response to changes in the economy or financial markets.
+Judgment may play a greater role in pricing such securities than it does for more liquid securities.
+Adverse publicity and investor perceptions, whether or not based on fundamental analysis, may also decrease the values and liquidity of lower rated debt securities, especially in a thinly traded market.